lgreski/datasciencectacontent/README.md

 3. [Using Editor Modes in Discussion Forum Posts](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/usingMarkdownInForumPosts.md)
 4. [Buying a Computer for Data Science](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/toolbox-computerStandards.md)

+### Key Issue: Students Struggle to find URLs in Lecture Slides

+If you're interested in the URLs for the lecture slides, they are available in the [Data Science Specialization Courses](http://bit.ly/2bJcXNW) github repository.
+Each course is stored in a subdirectory within the repository, and the slides are built in R Markdown language, a technique you'll learn in *Developing Data Products*.

 ## Course 2: R Programming

 ### START HERE